knexator/blog/_time_genres/glorified-undo.md

 the resulting timeline.
 Inhabitants of this universe would have a very unique experience: from their point of view, the machine has never been activated, but they've been much luckier since it was created.

+<a name="save-scummer"></a>

-I haven't yet found a game that uses this real-player-also-affected-by-undo variant.
+I haven't yet found a game that uses this real-player-also-affected-by-undo variant (edit: see below!).
 Assuming it's impossible for a video game to mess with the actual player's memories (or timeline!), the effect will have to be achieved by only letting the player see the final timeline, meaning that they will have to interact with the mistaken-timelines without ever seeing them.
 How would such a game look?
 I think it could work well as a zachtronics game: the player must design a contraption/program/etc with access to an undo machine and some source of randomness.